JakeDLL/phrase-hunter-game-show-app/README.md

-# phrase hunter game show app
+# Phrase Hunter Game Show app
  This is a phrase hunter game show where the player tries to guess the phrase by clicking letters on the on-screen keyboard